Labnann/WasmChecker/README.md

 Note: We did the evaluation part using Emscripten version 3.1.54.
 However, WasmChecker can work with any arbitrary version.

 ## How to Use WasmChecker
 You can use WasmChecker in two ways.
-If you are going to test a codebase that is already in your system, simply use the foolowing command:
+If you are going to test a codebase that is already in your system, simply use the following command:
 ```
 python3 WasmChecker.py -p path_to_codebase -t test_flag
 ```